opendaylight/plastic/docs/Plastic-Runner.rst

 ==============
 Plastic Runner
 ==============
-*Sep 27, 2019*
+*Jan 17, 2020*

 Plastic Runner was created to help speed up the morpher writer's development cycle.
-Without this utility, the controller would have to be restarted for any morpher logic changes to take effect.
+It is a full deployment of Plastic in a single directory.
+It is intended to allow quick changes along with testing of those changes.
+It typically takes just a small number of seconds to try out your changes to schemas, morphers, and classifiers.

 The utility consists of the following:

 * plastic_runner.sh (the script used to invoke the feature)
 * example.properties (an example properties file that supplies arguments to the script above)